 “Yes, of course.
 Ah, by the way, Marshal Dantreon is expecting you.”

-That wasn’t one of his assigned tasks, but Sirtris felt certain the captain knew he would go.
+That wasn’t one of his assigned tasks, but Sirtris felt sure the captain knew he would go.

 Marshal Dantreon’s aide didn’t look at all surprised to see him.
 Sirtris wondered if anything did surprise the marshal’s aide, or if he had ample warning for every interruption.